aaron-grau/curic/react/readings/npm_configuration.md

 Don't worry about the default settings above; they won't affect how your app runs, and you can always adjust them later.

-## Installing packages
+## Installing Packages

 Once you've generated a `package.json`, you can start installing npm packages such as `react` and `redux` via the command line:

 ```
 npm install <package_name>